 Grace Baptist Church began regular services in the north half of a building at 1417 Brown Street.
 The other half was a beauty shop.
 The first day of services at Brown Street was January 12, 1958.
-Soon the church bought land of its own.
+Soon the church bought land of its own and held its official charter service on April 30, 1958.
 A dedication service was held on Sunday, November 30, 1958, for the newly purchased property consisting of two acres located at 52 West Hartman Road.
 Pastor Paul Vincent led the twenty people who braved the extremely cold, snowy weather for the dedication.

 On May 24, 1959 the church extended a call to Pastor James Puz of Belle Vernon, PA.
 Pastor Puz served as the second pastor of Grace Baptist Church and began his ministry July 12, 1959.
 During his pastorate, the first building was constructed.

 Prayer meetings were held on the grounds before the chapel was built.
 A bond issue of $15,000 provided funds for the building.
 The first service was held in the new building on September 4, 1960.
 After serving the church for approximately two and a half years, Rev. Puz resigned on October 8, 1961.